codesharedot/xmax-price-gnome-ticket/README.md

-# factom price gnome ticket
+# xmax price gnome ticket

-Gnome 3 desktop ticker for factom price with Python and argos.
-Rename to factom.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for xmax price with Python and argos.
+Rename to xmax.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org